Sigmund Freud - Life and Work | Dictionary

 Psychiatrist in Boulogne-sur-Seine.

-Pierre Janet (1859-19470
+Pierre Janet (1859-19470)

 Psychology professor at College de France.
 He was one of the first who admitted the unconscious, but he refused psychoanalysis.
-Jung attended his courses at Salpetriere between 1902-1903.

 Philippe (Fulop) Stein (1867-1918)

-Hungarian psychiatrist educated in Vienna.
-He took part between 1906-1907 in the associative experiences at Burgholzli, after he had met Bleuler at the International Antialcoholic Congress from Budapest in 1905.
+Bleuler at the International Antialcoholic Congress in Budapest, in 1905.
 Founder of the antialcoholic movement of Hungary.
-He abandoned psychoanalysis in 1913 and worked since then as a neurologist at the workers' hospital from Budapest.
+He abandoned psychoanalysis in 1913 and worked since then as a neurologist at the workers' hospital in Budapest.

 Robert Eugen Gaupp (1870-1920)